Uniswap/docs/docs/V3/concepts/landing.md

 The V3 docs are seperated into three categories:

-()[Concepts], where the designs and implimentations of V3 are broken down,
+(Concepts)[Concepts], where the designs and implimentations of V3 are broken down,

-()[Guides], where we provide example integrations
+(Guides)[Guides], where we provide example integrations

-()[Reference], for referencing the SDK and all externally available smart contract functions.
+(Reference)[Reference], for referencing the SDK and all externally available smart contract functions.